-Urgent Care FAQsThe Queen’s Health System
+Urgent Care FAQsThe Queen’s Health Systems

-» Hawaii Urgent Care » Urgent Care FAQs
+Home » Hawaii Urgent Care » Urgent Care FAQs

 Urgent care clinics treat medical conditions that would normally be treated by a primary care physician.
 If you have a minor illness or injury and can’t see a regular doctor, you can seek treatment at urgent care.